Cysharp/MagicOnion/README.md

 > StreamingHub's ConnectionId is ServiceContext.ContextId

-Default MagicOnion's group is inmemory and using `ImmutableArrayGroup`.
-This group implementation is tuned for small room, not enter/leave frequently.
+By default, MagicOnion's group is in-memory, using `ImmutableArrayGroup`.
+This group implementation is tuned for small room, with infrequent join/leaves.
 If large room and enter/leave frequently design, you can use `ConcurrentDictionaryGroup`.
 It can configure by `GroupConfigurationAttribute` or `MagicOnionOptions.DefaultGroupRepositoryFactory`.

 ```csharp
 // use ***GroupRepositoryFactory type.